Aerial view of bushfire prone land in Eurobodalla Shire banner image

 * Any parcel with >10sqm of bushfire-prone land mapped is considered.

-Councils have no control over what insurance companies charge for their premiums, however we do know that insurance premiums are based on a range of factors, including worldwide trends and cost recovery for the many and varied natural disasters we’ve seen globally over the past decade.
+Councils have no control over what insurance companies charge for their premiums.
+We do know that insurance premiums are based on a range of factors, including worldwide trends and cost recovery for the many and varied natural disasters we’ve seen globally over the past decade.

 Being a coastal area surrounded by natural bushland and forest, all Eurobodalla residents should prepare for bushfire, particularly in the warmer months.
 This includes having a bushfire survival plan.
 Your actual bushfire risk is not changed based on whether the land is mapped or not.